The X-Files: Merchandise

 The X-Files spawned an industry of spin-off products.
-In 2004, U.S.-based Topps Comics, and most recently DC Comics imprint Wildstorm, launched a new series of licensed tie-in comics.
+In 2004, American-based Topps Comics, and most recently DC Comics imprint Wildstorm, launched a new series of licensed tie-in comics.
 During the series run, the Fox Broadcasting Company published the official The X-Files Magazine.
 The X-Files Collectible Card Game was released in 1996, and an expansion set was released in 1997.

 The X-Files has inspired four video games.
 In 1997, Fox Interactive released The X-Files: Unrestricted Access, a game-style database for Windows and Mac, which allowed users access to every case file.
 In 1998, The X-Files Game was released for the PC and Macintosh and a year later for the PlayStation.
 This game is set within the timeline of the second or third season and follows an Agent Craig Willmore in his search for the missing Mulder and Scully.
 In 2004, The X-Files: Resist or Serve was released.
 The survival-horror game for the PlayStation 2 is an original story set in the seventh season.
 It allows the player control of both Mulder and Scully.
 Both games feature acting and voice work from members of the series' cast.
 A mobile mystery investigation game The X-Files: Deep State was released in February 2018.
 The story of the game takes place between seasons 9 and 10 of the show and follows two FBI agents, Casey Winter and Garret Dale, as they investigate a conspiracy.
 A six-player pinball game, The X-Files, was produced by Sega in 1997.